Chasa bon-puri: Major plot

+Alternative version

-Meanwhile, the Encyclopedia of Korean Folk Religions version is this.
+The Encyclopedia of Korean Folk Religions version is this.

 King Beomeul of Dongjeong had nine sons.
 The eldest three and the youngest three died, and only the middle three survived.
 One day, a passing monk named Muya (who also appears in several other myths) said that the three sons would survive only if they became merchants for six years.
 The princes headed to the Kingdom of Junyeon.
 There, they met the wife of Gwayangsaengi, Gwayanggaxi, who gave them poisoned wine.
 Gwayangsaengi's wife sank the bodies in the Kkachi Well.

 The next day, a clump of berries had grown below the Kkachi Well.
 Gwayanggaxi ate them and grew pregnant.
 She gave birth to three triplets, who were extremely intelligent; they swept the Gwageo examination.
 As they knelt to their parents after the Gwageo, they all fell dead.

 Gwayanggaxi asked the governing official of her village, which was called Gimchi, to find out the cause of the mysterious deaths.
 When the official of Gimchi refused, she spread false rumours about the official around the village.
 The angered official sent his lieutenant, Gangnim, to the Underworld to capture Yeomra and bring him to the mortal world.

 When Gangnim's mother heard the news, she gave her son six siru-tteok, advised him to honor all old people he may meet on the way, then sent him on his way.
 He first discovered an old woman, who was faster than even Gangnim.
 When Gangnim finally caught her and gave her a siru-tteok, she revealed her identity as Jowangsin, then told him to follow a road to the west.

 Gangnim continued until the road forked into ninety-nine trails.
 There, three immortals were playing a game of Baduk.
 Gangnim gave each immortal a siru-tteok, and they advised him to wait until a vividly clothed man came this way.